 Mal Boyle's Placepot picks

-Our Placepot expert Mal Boyle reveals his selections ahead of Sunday's meeting at Huntingdon.
+Our Placepot expert Mal Boyle reveals his analysis of Newbury's Betfair Hurdle card on Saturday.

 Last year’s corresponding toteplacepot dividend: